aleen42/PersonalWiki/qa/cassandra.md

 #### Bloom Filter

 - Bloom Filter is a random data structure, saving huge space by sacrificing precision.
-(Which cannot be applied to applications which are sensitive to accuracy.)
+(This structure cannot be applied to applications which are sensitive to accuracy.)

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>